SteixnerKumar/eeg_preprocessing_guideline/README.md

   + Remove incompletely repaired segments from the data.
 (This function cuts segments from the data which contain high-power artifacts.
 Specifically, only windows are retained which have less than a certain fraction of "bad" channels, where a channel is bad in a window if its power is above or below a given upper/lower threshold (in standard deviations from a robust estimate of the EEG power distribution in the channel).)

 + Interpolate the missing channels that were rejected so far.
 This is to minimize a potential bias towards a particular brain region or hemisphere.

-+ Remove the extra EOG channels (before the re-referencing) .
+Also here remove the extra EOG channels (before the re-referencing) .

 + Re-referencing the data to common average reference (CAR). [optional step, can be turned on ('1') or off ('0')]